burningtree/utxo25/README.md

 The conference should also be available to absolute newcomers to cryptocurrencies.
 We will include beginner topics in the program, where there will be a special program section just for them.
 In addition, each newcomer receives a special printed beginner's guide as well as other perks.

 Anyone who brings a crypto-newbie to UTXO.25 will receive special privileges and benefits.
 The more newcomers you bring in, the better!

+### UTXO Guild

+Organizers, volunteers and other people who contribute to the organization will be associated in the Guild, and will be entitled to a percentage reward after the conference, according to their contribution.
+This is our effort to make the conference sustainable in the long term.

 ## Communities